humanoidsbv/team-awesome-fabiano/README.md

 - ESLint: for code linting
 - Typescript: for more reliable code
 - Vercel: for deployment of the app on GitHub
-- Jest: for running unit and end-to-end tests
+- Jest: for running unit tests
+- Cypress: for running end-to-end tests
-- Storybook:
+- Storybook: for a visual documentation and test environment of components

 ## Usage